 2. Add Wall Decor To Personalize The Space

 What’s a play area, or even a playroom without wall decor?
-Depending on your toddler’s playroom vibes you can find some inexpensive downloadable posters on Etsy or even Amazon!
+Depending on your toddler’s playroom vibes, you can find inexpensive downloadable posters on Etsy or even Amazon!
 You would need to download, print, and hang them up.

 If you’re looking for wall decor ready to put up right away, here are a few really good options for that as well.

 3. Add Shelves To Display Toys & Books